 Create reminders in Messages

-When you need to assign tasks for different people to complete for the trip, creating a reminder is better than creating an event.
+When assigning tasks for different people to complete for the trip, creating a reminder is better than creating an event.
 This pretty much works the same way that your events do; the app auto-fills all the information from your chat.
 We love the fact that this feels like Apple Reminders, so it’s familiar and easy to get around if you already use the app.

 The Apple Reminders integration with Messages still has plenty of important features missing.
 You cannot add a URL or a location to your reminder.
 You also can’t create subtasks.
 We really do hope that Apple brings these features to our integration between Messages and Apple Reminders.
 It is better to do everything without leaving Messages, it just simplifies our digital workflow.